 The -A flag is for all, and the -m flag for message.
 The first commits you add to a repository are usually called ‘initial commit'(s).
-The next time you run the next command again in that same folder (git commit -m “message”) you have to change the message to cater for the most recent changes you made to the code.
+The next time you run the next command again in that same folder (git commit -m “message”) you have to change the message to cater to the most recent changes you made to the code.

 Step 6: Create A New Github Repository.

-- Click the ‘+’ dropdown at the top right corner of your Github dashboard and click on the ‘New Repository’ option.
+- Click the ‘+’ dropdown at the top right corner of your GitHub dashboard and click on the ‘New Repository’ option.

 - Type the name of the Repository.
 It is best practice to give it the same name as that of your Django project.